-- 60. Such principle applies also in CAS proceedings (see for instance CAS 96/159 & 166, published in Digest of CAS Awards II 1998-2000, pp. 434 ff.).
-As a result, in a CAS arbitration, any party wishing to prevail on a disputed issue must discharge its "burden of proof", i.e. it must discharge the onus of substantiating its allegations and affirmatively to prove the facts on which it relies with respect to that issue. - i.
-Is the Settlement Agreement valid? - 61.
-Al Ittihad maintains that the Settlement Agreement is null and void because the Coach fraudulently induced it to enter into the Settlement Agreement.
+- Al Ittihad maintains that the Settlement Agreement is null and void because the Coach fraudulently induced it to enter into the Settlement Agreement.
 More specifically, Al Ittihad argues that it understood that the Coach would not conclude a contract with any other club in Saudi Arabia, but, as asserted by counsel at the oral hearing of the appeal without any witness evidence on the point, the representatives of Al Ittihad forgot to put such a restraint clause in the Settlement Agreement.
-In Al Ittihad's submission, as a result of such finding, the Appealed Decision, which enforced the Settlement Agreement, should be set aside. - 62.
-The Panel emphasises that the burden of proof of showing that a "misrepresentation" occurred and that any such "misrepresentation" had a determinative effect on its decision to enter into the Settlement Agreement rests with Al Ittihad.
-Al Ittihad, relying on an alleged "fraud", must meet the onus of substantiating its allegations and must prove affirmatively the facts on which it relies with respect to that issue.

-- 63. At the same time, the Panel remarks that no evidence at all was offered by Al Ittihad to substantiate its claim: no witness statement was filed, no witness was called, no document was relied upon and no provision in the Settlement Agreement was invoked.
+In Al Ittihad's submission, as a result of such finding, the Appealed Decision, which enforced the Settlement Agreement, should be set aside. - The Panel emphasises that the burden of proof of showing that a "misrepresentation" occurred 61. and that any such "misrepresentation" had a determinative effect on its decision to enter into the Settlement Agreement rests with Al Ittihad.
+Al Ittihad, relying on an alleged "fraud", must meet the onus of substantiating its allegations and must prove affirmatively the facts on which it relies with respect to that issue. - 62.
+At the same time, the Panel remarks that no evidence at all was offered by Al Ittihad to substantiate its claim: no witness statement was filed, no witness was called, no document was relied upon and no provision in the Settlement Agreement was invoked.
 If it was so important to Al Ittihad that the Coach promised that he would not work for any other club in Saudi Arabia, the question arises why Al Ittihad, with all the resources of legal advice available to it, did not require this assurance to be stipulated expressly in the Settlement Agreement.
 Its answer to this question, made through counsel at the hearing, yet unsupported by any evidence, was that it forgot to do so.
 This is unimpressive and improbable in the view of the Panel.
 If the Coach offered the assurance that is alleged, that would surely have reminded Al Ittihad to insert some protective clause in the Settlement Agreement.
-The fact that it did not, strongly suggests that no such assurance was ever given by the Coach. - 64.
+The fact that it did not, strongly suggests that no such assurance was ever given by the Coach. - 63.
 The Panel, therefore, cannot accept Al Ittihad's contention that it was induced (by the Coach and Al Nassr) to enter into the Settlement Agreement on the basis of the representation that the Coach would not work for another Saudi club.
-Even taken at its highest, the argument that Al Ittihad made some mistake in assuming that the Coach would not work for another Saudi club, or that it simply forgot to place a restraint clause in the Settlement Agreement comes nowhere near to proving a fraudulent (or any other form of) misrepresentation on the part of the Coach. - 65.
-In addition, the Panel notes that nothing in any case prevented the Coach, after the termination of the Employment Contract and irrespective of the conclusion of the Settlement Agreement, from entering into a contract with another Saudi club and particularly so, more than one year after the termination of the Employment Contract and the conclusion of the Settlement Agreement and after having been employed as head coach with the U-19 team of Agrupación Deportiva Alcorcón between 29 April 2013 and 30 June 2013. - 66.
-The Panel observes that different from the proceedings in CAS 2015/A/3950 Al Ittihad Club v.
-Raúl Caneda & Al Nasr Riyadh, the Employment Contract does not contain a "non-compete" or a "restraint of trade" provision in the sense that the Coach would have to pay a penalty to Al Ittihad if he were to join a competitor of Al Ittihad after termination of the employment relationship.
-Article 13 of the Employment Contract however determines the following:
+Even taken at its highest, the argument that Al Ittihad made some mistake in assuming that the Coach would not work for another Saudi club, or that it simply forgot to place a restraint clause in the Settlement Agreement comes nowhere near to proving a fraudulent (or any other form of) misrepresentation on the part of the Coach. - In addition, the Panel notes that nothing in any case prevented the Coach, after the termination of the Employment Contract and irrespective of the conclusion of the Settlement Agreement, from entering into a contract with another Saudi club - and particularly so, more than one year after the termination of the Employment Contract and the conclusion of the Settlement Agreement. - The Panel observes that the Employment Contract did indeed contain a "non-compete" or a "restraint of trade" provision in the sense that the Coach would have to pay a penalty to Al Ittihad if he were to join a competitor of Al Ittihad after termination of the employment relationship.
+Clause 9.2 of the Employment Contract read (with emphasis supplied by the Panel)